Satyadeep2023/JenkinsProject/README.md

 # JenkinsProject
-This is my fitrst repository
+This is my first repository
+This is my first commit.